-Personally, I feel in doing so they are cheating themselves and their babies of the important last days of pregnancy as well as the benefits of the completely natural birth experience, Allahualim.
+At AMANI Birth, we feel in doing so they are cheating themselves and their babies of the important last days of pregnancy as well as the benefits of the completely natural birth experience, Allahualim.
 Not to mention that the due date is the middle of a four week window, not an absolute expiration or eviction date.
 It's important that we allow our baby to complete his/her growth in the womb and wait for baby's readiness to spark the start of labor naturally.

 Take Advantage of the Last Days

-I find it helpful to remember that these last days truly are the last you’ll live in the life you know.
+We find it helpful to remember that these last days truly are the last you’ll live in the life you know.
 This is especially true for first-time mothers.
 It’s easy to see that once you birth your baby, life surely will never be the same again.

 With that in mind, try to take advantage of your last days of pregnancy.
 Focus on the aspects of your life that will most be affected by the new addition.
-Considering the amount of attention the newborn will need, I feel the following are important:
+Considering the amount of attention the newborn will need, we feel the following are important:

 - Private time with your husband